dorssel/.github/SECURITY.md

 Only the latest published release of the software contains the latest security fixes.
 Security fixes are not backported to older versions.

-Please consult *Security → Advisories* for any known outstanding security vulnerabilities in the latest release.
+Please consult the **Security Advisories** for any known outstanding security vulnerabilities in the latest release.

 ## Reporting a Vulnerability

-Please report vulnerabilities by creating a *New Issue*.
+Please **report vulnerabilities** privately, and *not* through public channels.